Monday, August 27, 2012

 I already told you how much I love those terracotta tile roofs like in this tourist destination house.

-A plain old church with its arch doorway.
+A plain old church with its arched doorway.

 Streets lined on each side with houses full of personality.